 The prospective resources shown in this report have been estimated using probabilistic methods and are dependent on a petroleum discovery being made.
 If a discovery is made and development is undertaken, the probability that the recoverable volumes will equal or exceed the unrisked estimated amounts is 90 percent for the low estimate, 50 percent for the best estimate, and 10 percent for the high estimate.
 As requested, low estimate and high estimate prospective resources have not been included in this report.
-Summary tables of in-place volumes and the unrisked and risked gross (100 percent) and company gross prospective oil resources by location are shown on Pages 32 and 33.
+Summary tables of in-place volumes and the unrisked and risked gross (100 percent) and company gross prospective oil resources by location are on Pages 31 and 32.